Dashix111/doudizhu/README.md

 12. Quad with Singles: a quad with 2 other cards of the different kind, e.g. 3-4-2-2-2-2.
 Rank from 3 to 2.
 Quad with Singles do not have the ability of the bomb to beat cards of other combinaitons.
 13. Quad with Pairs: a quad with 2 different Pairs, e.g. 3-3-4-4-4-4-5-5.
 Rank from 3 to 2.
 Quad with Singles do not have the ability of the bomb to beat cards of other combinations.
 14. Rockets: Black Joker with Red Joker.
 A rocket can beat any combination of cards.

+#### Scoring
+The basic score of each game is the highest bid number.
+The score doubles for each Bomb and Rocket played.
+If the landlord wins, each of the other 2 plays will give to the landlord the same number of points as the score.
+If the landlord loses, the landlord with give to each player the same number of points as the score.